Program Overview

 - be an individual member of AACP;

-- submit a letter of support on behalf of the student as part of the AAA application process; and
+- submit a letter of support on behalf of the student as part of the Aspiring Academics application process; and

-- agree to abide by the terms in the Aspiring Academics Mentor Guide, including mandatory attendance at the 2024 AACP Annual Meeting.
+- agree to abide by the terms in the Aspiring Academics Guide, including mandatory attendance at the 2026 AACP Annual Meeting and Teachers’ Seminar.

 Mentor Expenses